smithy-lang/smithy/docs/source-2.0/spec/service-types.rst

         howLikelyToRain: Float
     }

+Though resource properties are usually bound to top level input and output members, use the :ref:`nested-properties-trait` on a member to designate its target structure shape as the root to form property bindings.
+No adjacent members can form property bindings when this trait is applied.

 .. rubric:: Resource property binding validation

-- All top-level input or output members must bind to a resource property unless marked with :ref:`notProperty-trait` or another trait with it applied.
+- All top-level input or output members must bind to a resource property unless marked with :ref:`notProperty-trait` or another trait with it applied, or one of the members is marked with :ref:`nested-properties-trait`
 - Top-level members of the input and output of resource instance operations MUST only use properties that resolve to declared resource properties except for members marked with the ``@notProperty`` trait or marked with traits marked